-Condorcet method (or majority method) Candidate a is preferred to b if and only if the number of voters ranking a before b is larger than the number of voters ranking b before a.
-In case of tie, candidates a and b are indifferent.

-Condorcet states the following principle.

-Condorcet principle If a candidate is preferred to each other candidate using the majority rule, then he should be chosen.
+- Condorcet method (or majority method) Candidate a is preferred to b if and only if the number of voters ranking a before b is larger than the number of voters ranking b before a.
+In case of tie, candidates a and b are indifferent. - He then states the following principle: - Condorcet principle If a candidate is preferred to each other candidate, using the majority rule, then he should be chosen.
 The candidate, the Condorcet winner, is necessarily unique.

-Note that neither the British or French system respect this principle.
-Indeed, in example 19.2, the British system leads to the election of a while b is the Condorcet winner and, in example 19.3, the French system elects b while a is the Condorcet winner.
+Note that none of the British or French system respect this principle.
+Indeed, in example 2, the British system leads to the election of a while b is the Condorcet winner and, in example 3, the French system elects b while ais the Condorcet winner.

-The Condorcet principle seems very sensible and close to the intuitive notion of democracy (yet it can be criticized, as suggested in example 19.1 where candidate a is a Condorcet winner).
+The Condorcet principle seems very sensible and close to the intuitive notion of democracy (yet it can be criticized, as suggested in example 1 where candidate a is a Condorcet winner).
 It is not always operational: in some situations, there is no Condorcet winner; this is the so-called Condorcet paradox.
-Indeed, in example 19.8, a is preferred to b, b is preferred to c and c is preferred to a.
+Indeed, in example 8, a is preferred to b, b is preferred to c and c is preferred to a.
 No candidate is preferred to all others.
 In such a case, the Condorcet method fails to elect a candidate.
-One might think that example 19.8 is very bizarre and unlikely to happen.
+One might think that example 8 is very bizarre and unlikely to happen.
 Unfortunately it isn't.
-If you consider an election with 25 voters and 11 candidates, the probability of such a paradox is significantly high: approximately 1/2 [GEH 83].
-The more candidates or voters, the higher the probability of such a paradox.
+If you consider an election with 25 voters and 11 candidates, the probability of such a paradox is significantly high as it is approximately 1/2 (Gehrlein, 1983) and the more candidates or voters, the higher the probability of such a paradox.
 Note that, in order to obtain this result, all rankings are supposed to have the same probability.
-Such an hypothesis is clearly questionable [GEH 83].
+Such an hypothesis is clearly questionable (Gehrlein, 1983).

 We must find how to proceed when there is no Condorcet winner.
-We may, for example, choose a candidate such that no other candidate defeats him according to the majority rule (weak Condorcet principle), but such a candidate does also not always exist (as in example 19.8).
-Many methods have been proposed for exploiting the relation constructed using the majority method [FIS 77, LAS 97, NUR 87].
+We may, for example, choose a candidate such that no other candidate defeats him according to the majority rule (weak Condorcet principle) but such a candidate does also not always exist (as in example 8).
+Many methods have been proposed for exploiting the relation constructed using the majority method.
+A lot of them can be found in Fishburn (1977), Nurmi (1987) and Laslier (1997).

-An alternative approach has been proposed by [BOR 81].
-He suggests associating a global score to each candidate.
+An alternative approach has been proposed by Borda (1781).
+He suggests to associate a global score to each candidate.
 This score is the sum of his ranks in the rankings of the voters.